igs-jcsilva-lab/ISCA/README.md

 Within the util/~ directory there are a number of other post-processing scripts that can be used to analyze the results of this final step.
+* generate_alignment_stats.py - will give an overview of the output of threaded_assess_alignment.py
+* generate_histogram.py - will generate a histogram plot of the coverage found from the output of threaded_assess_alignment.py
+* generate_scatterplot.py - will generate a scatter plot (%ID v coverage) from the output of threaded_assess_alignment.py